 - Nighttime Spectacular: Fancy Disney-speak for the fireworks shows.

-- Magic Kingdom Mountains: Space Mountain, Splash Mountain, and Big Thunder Mountain Railroad.
-These tend to have some of the highest wait times in Magic Kingdom, and many guests attempt to “conquer” all three mountains in one day.
+- Magic Kingdom Mountains: Space Mountain and Big Thunder Mountain Railroad.
+These tend to have some of the highest wait times in Magic Kingdom, and many guests attempt to “conquer” all of the mountains in one day.

 - Attractions: What Disney calls their rides, shows, and other activities available for guests in the parks.